barbazul/1kfa/mod_guide_player.md

 with no weapon and only leather bracers on their wrists, the character would be "unarmed", doing just 1 attack power.

-Blocking damage with a shield should be considered an *IMMEDIATE* move, and the GM should try to keep to the guideline of not allowing players to make more than one move and one *IMMEDIATE* move per turn in the spotlight.
+Blocking attack power with a shield should be considered an *IMMEDIATE* move, and the GM should try to keep to the guideline of not allowing players to make more than one move and one *IMMEDIATE* move per turn in the spotlight.

 # Notes on Moves - Magic-related